MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 > [!div class="mx-imgBorder"]
 > ![Attribute Insights pane](media/si-admin-predictive-lead-scoring-attribute-insights-pane.png "Attribute Insights pane")

-Typically, the **Attribute Insights** pane is divided into the following sections:<!--note from editor: The following edit is based on the screenshot, which doesn't indicate that "General" and "Graph" are actually strings in the UI. -->
+Typically, the **Attribute Insights** pane is divided into the following sections:

- - A summary of the status of the prediction influence, how many times the attribute is populated in open and closed leads, and the reason the attribute isn't selected to create the model.<!--note from editor: What does it mean that the attribute isn't "selected to create the model"?-->
+ - A summary of the status of the prediction influence, how many times the attribute is populated in open and closed leads, and the reason the attribute isn't automatically selected to create the model.

 - A graph that illustrates how each value of the attribute contributes to the qualification rate.
 In this example, you can see that the lead score values **Blank**, **Word of Mouth**, and **Employee referral** perform better than the average, and **Advertisement** and **Web** perform below the average.
 The average is represented by a blue line and calculated based on the following formula: